shader-slang/slang/docs/proposals/006-artifact-container-format.md

 * How to produce options from a named combination

 The mechanism for producing keys in the runtime scenario could be used to check if an entry in the cache is out of date.

+A compilation can be configured in many ways.
+Including

+* The source including source injection
+* Preprocessor defines
+* Compile options - optimization, debug information, include paths, libraries
+* Specialization types and values
+* Target and target specific features API/tools/operating system
+* Specific version of slang and/or downstream compilers
+* Pipeline aspects
+* Slang components

+In general we probably don't want to use the combination of source and/or the above options as a 'key'.
+Such a key would be hard and slow to produce.
+It would not be something that could be created and used easily by an application.
+Moreover it is commonly useful to be able to name results such that the actual products can be changed and have things still work.

 Background: Hashing source
 ==========================